awaan05/awaan05/README.md

 - 👋 Hi, I’m Awaan Nisar
-- I’m interested in U, I-UX design, Flutter development for Mobile Application and a DevOps enthusiast.
+- I’m interested in UI-UX design, Flutter development for Mobile Application and a DevOps enthusiast.
 - I’m currently learning DSA with Java and Dart for Flutter.

 <!---